ssahisnu/AWS-Advanced-Training/Lab-4/README.md

 <h3>Overview</h3>
-In this lab, you explore the different messaging options on the AWS platform.
+This lab shows the different messaging options on the AWS platform.
-Messaging is an important concept to understand when designing scalable, decoupled architectures; it makes them more resistant to failure.
+Messaging help in designing scalable, decoupled architectures; also it makes them more resistant to failure.
 Building applications from the individual components that each perform a discrete function improves scalability and reliability and is a best practice of design for modern applications.
-AWS has several messaging solutions, from queuing to streaming, and you investigate the behaviors of each as you go through the lab.

 <h3>Objectives</h3>
 <blockquote>